pamdesilva/quote-machine-react/README.md

 # Movie Quotes Generator 🎞 🍿

 Generates lines from famous movies and inserts it into pre-composed tweets.
+[See demo](https://react-movie-line-generator.netlify.com/).

 Quotes pulled from [Andrux API](https://market.mashape.com/andruxnet/random-famous-quotes).

 ### To use